2mal3/Natural-Disaster-Datapack/README.md

   - Unzip the file.
   - Move the folder in the file to a datapack folder in a world of your choice.

+Uninstall:
+  - Enter /function #ndd:uninstall
+  - Confirm that you want to uninstall
-To uninstall, enter /function #ndd:uninstall and drag the datapack folder from the datapacks folder of the world.
+  - Optional: Delete the datapack from the folder